lisamelton/video_transcoding/README.md

 However, be aware that `detect` can fail if HandBrake and FFmpeg disagree about the cropping values.

+Which is why you can select a fallback behavior using the `--fallback-crop` option when that happens, choosing `handbrake`, `ffmpeg`, `minimal` or `none` as its argument:

+    transcode-video --crop detect --fallback-crop minimal "/path/to/Movie.mkv"

+The `minimal` argument is perhaps the most useful behavior since it determines the smallest possible crop values by combining results from both `HandBrakeCLI` and `ffmpeg`.

 #### Understanding audio

 By default, the `transcode-video` tool selects the first audio track in the input as the main audio track.
 This is the first track in the output and the default track for playback.